MatrixEditor/pysast/README.md

 3. Advanced Usage: Dive deeper into the advanced features and options offered by pysast to enhance your code analysis capabilities.

 By following these steps, you'll be equipped with the knowledge and tools to effectively utilize `pysast` in your projects.

+## Optimization

+Since version ``1.1.0`` this program introduces an optimization feature that significantly improves its performance by leveraging threading.
+By utilizing the ``--threading`` option on the command line, you can enable this optimization to take full advantage of your system's resources.

 ## CLI Options